-- Only 9 players may be in the batting order, with the exception of teams choosing to use the Extra Hitter - The Extra Hitter rule is in affect (See page 36) - The Re-entry rule is in affect (See page 33) - Mercy Rule is in effect (See page 30) - All games are of seven innings to be completed, if time and weather permits.
-However, three and a half (3 1/2) innings constitute a regulation game if the home team has more runs than the visiting team. - There is a 3 Runs/Half Inning rule except the final open inning - Bunts are allowed - Stealing is permitted - When 1st base is unoccupied or there are two outs, the batter can become a runner on a catcher's miss of a third strike.
+- Only 9 players may be in the batting order, with the exception of teams choosing to use the Extra Hitter - The Extra Hitter rule is in affect (See page 44) - The Re-entry rule is in affect (See page 41) - Mercy Rule is in effect (See page 38) - \bullet All games are of seven innings to be completed, if time and weather permits.
+However, four and a half (4 1/2) innings constitute a regulation game if the home team has more runs than the visiting team. - There is a 3 Runs/Half Inning rule except the final open inning.
+Continuation rule is in effect on all out of the park home runs.
+In the event that this occurs, all runs will count. - Bunts are allowed - Stealing is permitted - When 1st base is unoccupied or there are two outs, the batter can become a runner on a catcher's miss of a third strike.
 The ball is alive and in play for runners that are on base. - Lead offs are permitted - Intentional walks will be permitted - Runners can advance on passed balls including attempting to score at home plate

-- Pitch count will be followed as outlined on Page 38 except for the following modifications: - A player may pitch and catch in the same day but not the same game - A pitcher may pitch two or three consecutive days in a row if they do not exceed the daily pitch limit for their age for rest required on either of the 1st two days.
-Example 1: A player can pitch 35 on Day 1, 35 on Day 2 and 95 on Day 3.
-Example 2: A player can pitch 35 on Day 1 and 95 on Day 2.
+Pitch count will be followed as outlined on Page 38 and 39 with the following modifications:

+- A player may pitch and catch in the same day but not the same game - A pitcher may pitch three consecutive days in a row if they do not exceed the daily pitch limit for their age for rest required on either of the 1st two days.
+If a pitcher pitches 3 days in a row, their max number of pitches can only total the max as their age group indicates. - Example: Pitcher A is 11U.
+11U players can pitch a max of 75 pitches over 3 days without rest.
+They are able to throw 25 pitches on Friday, 25 on Saturday and then another 25 on Sunday. - Example: Pitcher B is 15U.
+15U players can pitch a max of 95 pitches over 3 days without rest.
+They are able to show 35 pitches on Friday, 35 on Saturday and then 25 on Sunday.

-- Only 9 players may be in the batting order, with the exception of teams choosing to use the Extra Hitter - The Extra Hitter rule is in affect (See page 36) - The Re-entry rule is in affect (See page 33) - Mercy Rule is in effect (See page 30) - All games are of seven innings to be completed, if time and weather permits.
-However, three and a half (3 1/2) innings constitute a regulation game if the home team has more runs than the visiting team. - There is a 3 Runs/Half Inning rule except the final open inning - Bunts are allowed - Stealing is permitted - When 1st base is unoccupied or there are two outs, the batter can become a runner on a catcher's miss of a third strike.
+- Only 9 players may be in the batting order, with the exception of teams choosing to use the Extra Hitter - The Extra Hitter rule is in affect (See page 44) - The Re-entry rule is in affect (See page 41) - Mercy Rule is in effect (See page 38) - \bullet All games are of seven innings to be completed, if time and weather permits.
+However, four and a half (4 1/2) innings constitute a regulation game if the home team has more runs than the visiting team. - There is a 3 Runs/Half Inning rule except the final open inning.
+Continuation rule is in effect on all out of the park home runs.
+In the event that this occurs, all runs will count. - Bunts are allowed - Stealing is permitted - When 1st base is unoccupied or there are two outs, the batter can become a runner on a catcher's miss of a third strike.
 The ball is alive and in play for runners that are on base. - Lead offs are permitted - Intentional walks will be permitted - Runners can advance on passed balls including attempting to score at home plate